 READ MORE: The Treacherous Race to the South Pole

 Sailing his ship into Antarctica’s Bay of Whales, Amundsen set up base camp 60 miles closer to the pole than Scott.
 In October, both explorers set off; Amundsen using sleigh dogs and Scott employing Siberian motor sledges, Siberian ponies, and dogs.
 On December 14, 1911, Amundsen’s expedition won the race to the pole.
 Encountering good weather on their return trip, they safely reached their base camp in late January.

-Scott's expedition was less fortunate.
+Scott’s expedition was less fortunate.
 The motor sleds soon broke down, the ponies had to be shot, and the dog teams were sent back as Scott and four companions continued on foot.
 On January 18, they reached the pole only to find that Amundsen had preceded them by over a month.
 Weather on the return journey was exceptionally bad, two members perished, and Scott and the other two survivors were trapped in their tent by a storm only 11 miles from their base camp.
 Scott wrote a final entry in his diary in late March.
-The frozen bodies of he and his two compatriots were recovered eight months later.
+A search party discovered their frozen bodies eight months later.
 In his final journal entry, Scott wrote, "We shall stick it out to the end, but we are getting weaker, of course, and the end cannot be far.
 It seems a pity, but I do not think I can write more...For God’s sake look after our people."